ruampimentel/starter-academic/content/post/unpublished-zotero/index.md

 For `Item Type`, select `Thesis`.

-For `Type`, describe the kinf of unpublished work, e.g., `Unpublished doctoral dissertation`, `Unpublished Thesis`, `Unpublished scoring manual`, and so on (no need to put square-brakets, Zotero will do it automatically).
+For `Type`, describe the kinf of unpublished work, e.g., `Unpublished doctoral dissertation`, `Unpublished Thesis`, `Unpublished scoring manual`, `Manuscript tubmitted for publication` and so on (no need to put square-brakets, Zotero will do it automatically).

 For `University`, put the entire description for deparment and university (or place).
 E.g., `Deparment of Psychology, University of Toledo`